 Rice.
 Snob. 🍚

-So cooking rice in one pot like I do with this ground Beef and Rice recipe (along with all sorts of other stuff) means getting the liquid to rice ratios right (and using the right rice) so you end up with perfectly cook fluffy grains of rice that have soaked up all that flavour.
+So cooking rice in one pot like I do with this ground beef recipe (along with all sorts of other stuff) means getting the liquid to rice ratios right (and using the right rice) so you end up with perfectly cook fluffy grains of rice that have soaked up all that flavour.

 No need for toppings or garnishes.
 I actually don’t even know what I’d dollop on top.
 Maybe sour cream or yoghurt.
 I personally don’t think it needs it because the rice is well seasoned, but it’s optional! – Nagi